kamilain1/Cross-Domain-Nested-NER/README.md

 Target domain: [NEREL-BIO (Loukachevitch et al., 2022)](https://arxiv.org/abs/2210.11913)

 ## Results and further changes:
-Drop in performance compared to the usual training approach (-6.23 % F1 on average per each category).
-However this approach does not require fine-tuning on target domain dataset.
+Drop in performance compared to the usual training approach (-14.68 % micro F1).
+However, this approach does not require fine-tuning on target domain dataset.
 Further improvement could be achieved by utilizing contrastive learning technique to solve category discrepancy between source and target domain datasets.